Foundations of Descriptive and Inferential Statistics: Measures of association for the ordinal scale level

-\section{Measures of association for the ordinal scale level}
+\section{\href{https://www.youtube.com/watch?v=6IJf7izTtjA}{Measures of association for the ordinal scale level}}

-\lb{sec:2Dord} At the ordinal scale level, raw data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for a 2--D variable $(X,Y)$ is not necessarily quantitative in nature.
+\lb{sec:2Dord} At the ordinal scale level, bivariate raw data $\{(x_{i},y_{i})\}_{i=1,\ldots,n}$ for a two-dimensional variable~$(X,Y)$ is not necessarily quantitative in nature.
 Therefore, in order to be in a position to define a sensible quantitative bivariate measure of statistical association for ordinal variables, one needs to introduce meaningful surrogate data which is numerical.
-This task is realised by means of defining so-called {\bf ranks}, which are assigned to the original ordinal data according the procedure described in the following.
+This task is realised by means of defining so-called \textbf{rank numbers}, which are assigned to the original ordinal data according to the procedure described in the following.